The Beyond (1981 film): Plot

 Liza's architect, Martin, visits the town library to inspect the hotel's blueprints, which reveal an ample, unexplained space in the basement.
 Upon discovering this, he is knocked off his ladder by an unseen force, breaks his neck, and is paralyzed.
-As he lies helpless on the floor, tarantulas eat him alive.
+As he lies helpless on the floor, tarantulas eat him alive, and the blueprints gradually disappear from the paper, rendering it blank.
 Back at the hotel, Martha is cleaning the bathroom in Room 36 when Joe's corpse emerges from the bathtub water and kills her.
 John breaks into the old house where Emily is supposed to live.
 It is abandoned, but he finds the Eibon and begins to read it, learning that the hotel is one of the seven gates to hell.

 Emily is confronted in her home by the animated corpses of Schweick and the other recently deceased.
 She commands Dicky to attack.
 Although the dog chases away the undead, he next turns upon Emily, killing her.
 Meanwhile, Liza returns to the basement and is attacked by an undead worker.
 In her escape, she runs into John at the entrance.
-Upon investigating, there is no sign of the undead worker, and Liza begins questioning her sanity.
-The two drive to the hospital and find it deserted except for Dr. Harris, Joe's daughter Jill, and a horde of the undead.
+Upon investigation, there is no sign of the undead worker, and Liza begins to question her sanity.
+The two drive to the hospital and find it deserted except for Dr. Harris, Joe's daughter, Jill, and a horde of the undead.
 Harris is killed by flying glass, and John dispatches Jill when she transforms and attacks Liza.

 John and Liza escape down a staircase but discover they have again arrived in the basement.
 They proceed through the flooded labyrinth and stumble into a wasteland—the same landscape in Schweick's painting.
 No matter where they turn, they return to their starting point.
 They are ultimately blinded, just like Emily, and disappear.